 Background Checks: Identify specific background checks required based on access to the site, agency information or nature of service.

-System Requirements/functionality: Describe what the system needs to do; if contractor is to provide a system, it can be design based (sizes, capacities, etc.), or performance based (needs to process 100 units per day, must produce a daily report, etc.) Include description of current and future needs.
+System Requirements/Functionality: Describe what the system needs to do; if contractor is to provide a system, it can be design based (sizes, capacities, etc.), or performance based (needs to process 100 units per day, must produce a daily report, etc.) Include description of current and future needs.

 Data Ownership: Identify who will own work products, etc.